-The Sony Alpha A6500 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in October 2016 and May 2015.
-Both the A6500 and the Lumix G7 are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
+The Sony Alpha A6500 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in October 2016 and May 2015.
+Both the A6500 and the G7 are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.

-The physical size and weight of the Sony A6500 and the Panasonic G7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Sony A6500 and the Panasonic G7 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.